-As a global company whose driving force is to connect people through travel, it may come as no surprise that diversity and inclusion is close to our hearts.
+As a global company whose driving force is to connect people through travel, it will come as no surprise that diversity and inclusion is close to our hearts.

 We believe our strength as a team is in our differences; and we are about as diverse as they come.
-Our more than 1,800 office-based staff and tour leaders are made up of 68 different nationalities, and are a mix of races, cultures, sexual orientations and religions.
+In 2019, our more than 2,400 office-based staff and tour leaders represented about 70 different nationalities, and a mix of races, cultures, sexual orientations and religions.

 To us, it's about more than hitting representation-based targets.
 It's about creating inclusive teams by fostering the equal and meaningful participation of all staff at every level.

 But we can always improve.
 That’s why we’re always aspiring to be better.
 Our current diversity and inclusion-based initiatives include: